AlisaMitchikov/dbt-snowflake-dating-app-data-pipeline/README.md

 - **Jinja**: Used for querying sources and models, macros, and tests.
 - **Analysis**: Conducted data analysis for hed-hoc needs.
 - **Documentation**: Maintained comprehensive dbt documentation.

+## **Scheduling:**
+To schedule this dbt project, use the Airflow orchestration project available at XXXX.com.!!!!!!!!!

 ## **Please Note:**
 - The **data flow diagram** illustrating the end-to-end transformation process can be found in the **`models/data_flow_diagram.jpg`** file.